krystinalynn/Eggdrop-Tools/README.md

-# Psuedo-Eggdrop
+# Pseudo-Eggdrop
-A script to make psuedo bots, symlinked to a single updateable core.
+A script to make pseudo bots, symlinked to a single updateable core.

 #### Usage Instructions
 * Download, Configure and Build eggdrop from source in your home directory.